Saidpur Kalan

 Saidpur Kalan is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
-Kalan is Persian language word which means Big and Khurd is Persian word which means small when two villages have same name then it is distinguished as Kalan means Big and Khurd means Small with Village Name.
+Khurd and Kalan mean small and large respectively, when two villages have the same name they are distinguished by using Kalan or Khurd with the village name.
 It is located 2.1 km away from branch post office Bahloor Kalan, 16.8 km from Nawanshahr, 17.7 km from district headquarter Shaheed Bhagat Singh Nagar and 84.3 km from state capital Chandigarh.
 The village is administrated by Sarpanch an elected representative of the village.

 Demography

 As of 2011, Saidpur Kalan has a total number of 77 houses and population of 412 of which 220 include are males while 192 are females according to the report published by Census India in 2011.
 The literacy rate of Saidpur Kalan is 76.34% higher than the state average of 75.84%.
 The population of children under the age of 6 years is 57 which is 13.83% of total population of Saidpur Kalan, and child sex ratio is approximately 839 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 37.62% of total population in Saidpur Kalan.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 122 people were engaged in work activities out of the total population of Saidpur Kalan which includes 119 males and 3 females.
 According to census survey report 2011, 98.36% workers describe their work as main work and 1.64% workers are involved in Marginal activity providing livelihood for less than 6 months.